-AmeriHealth Caritas VIP Care has developed clinical policies to assist with making coverage determinations.
-AmeriHealth Caritas VIP Care's clinical policies are based on guidelines from established industry sources, such as the Centers for Medicare & Medicaid Services (CMS), state regulatory agencies, the American Medical Association (AMA), medical specialty professional societies, and peer-reviewed professional literature.
-These clinical policies along with other sources, such as plan benefits and state and federal laws and regulatory requirements, including any state- or plan-specific definition of "medically necessary," and the specific facts of the particular situation are considered by AmeriHealth Caritas VIP Care, on a case by case basis, when making coverage determinations.
+AmeriHealth Caritas has developed clinical policies to assist with making coverage determinations.
+AmeriHealth Caritas' clinical policies are based on guidelines from established industry sources, such as the Centers for Medicare & Medicaid Services (CMS), state regulatory agencies, the American Medical Association (AMA), medical specialty professional societies, and peer-reviewed professional literature.
+These clinical policies along with other sources, such as plan benefits and state and federal laws and regulatory requirements, including any state- or plan-specific definition of "medically necessary," and the specific facts of the particular situation are considered by AmeriHealth Caritas when making coverage determinations.
 In the event of conflict between this clinical policy and plan benefits and/or state or federal laws and/or regulatory requirements, the plan benefits and/or state and federal laws and/or regulatory requirements shall control.
-AmeriHealth Caritas VIP Care's clinical policies are for informational purposes only and not intended as medical advice or to direct treatment.
+AmeriHealth Caritas' clinical policies are for informational purposes only and not intended as medical advice or to direct treatment.
 Physicians and other health care providers are solely responsible for the treatment decisions for their patients.
-AmeriHealth Caritas VIP Care's clinical policies as necessary.
-AmeriHealth Caritas VIP Care will update its clinical policies as necessary.
-AmeriHealth Caritas VIP Care's clinical policies are not guarantees of payment.
+AmeriHealth Caritas' clinical policies are for informational purposes only and not intended as medical advice or to direct treatment.
+Physicians and other health care providers are solely responsible for the treatment decisions for their patients.
+AmeriHealth Caritas' update its clinical policies as necessary.
+AmeriHealth Caritas' clinical policies are not guarantees of payment.